 The area of most relevance and closer to home is exactly where Helene formed in the Caribbean Sea and southern Gulf of Mexico around the Yucatan Peninsula.

-Some longer-range models are hinting at another track into the southeast at the end of this weekend into next week, but there is even more disagreement amongst these models than there was this far out before Helene formed, which could be a good sign.
+Some longer-range models are hinting at another track into the southeast at the end of this weekend into next week, but if this system is to get its act together and organize, it does not look near as strong as Helene did.

 Again, the track of this potential system is anything but certain right now, but with the sensitivity of Helene lingering, it will be something the 13WMAZ Weather Team will continue to update you on as we get a better idea over the next couple of days just like Helene.